Fleli/PMax/Sources/PMaxCompiler/Structure.md

 **Note: Consider auto-inserting type casting for literals.**

+### Literals

+While lowering from syntactic statements to PIL, each reference to literals notify the lowerer's `LiteralPool` instance.
+The literal pool includes all literals in the program and makes them accessible as global variables.
+References to them are then replaced by an identifier that refers to that variable.
+Each such variable has a specific type.
+This type is decided by running through the program before lowering to decide which type a literal is automatically stored as.

 ### Preparation

 First, we simply prepare an array of _functions_, (later) _structs_ and (later) _operator declarations_.